4.69 from 16 votes

 • 1 tbsp soy sauce

-• 1.5 tbsp rapeseed oil
+• 1 tbsp rapeseed oil

-• 1.5 tbsp cornflour
+• 1 tbsp cornflour

-• 600 ml chicken stock
+• 400 ml beef stock/ chicken stock

 Method

-• Start by adding 1 tbsp of the rapeseed oil into a large stainless steel pan.
+• Start by adding half of the rapeseed oil into a large stainless steel pan.
 Increase the heat to high and add the pork loins.
 Fry each side of the pork for 3 minutes, achieving a nice sear/ browning.
 Remove and set the pork aside, slicing into bite-sized pieces and removing any excess fat.

 • To the same pan, deglaze the sticky meaty bits with a splash of hot water.
 Add the remaining rapeseed oil into the pan along with the onion.
 Reduce the heat to medium/low and fry until softened, for around 4 minutes.
 Season with salt and pepper.

-• To that, add the cornflour slurry (cornflour with 2 tbsp of water combined), Dijon mustard, soy sauce, lemon juice and an extra pinch of salt and lots of pepper.
-Stir until the sauce starts to thicken and then add the al dente pasta.
-Stir to combine and loosen with a splash of pasta water if necessary.
-Top with fresh parsley and enjoy!
+• Cook for around 5 minutes, then add the pork, cornflour slurry (cornflour with 2 tbsp of water combined), Dijon mustard, soy sauce and an extra pinch of salt and lots of pepper.

 Nutrition